-At the seven sites where the selected remedy involves soil excavation, Travis AFB is required to backfill the excavation voids with clean soil.
+At sites where the selected remedy involves soil excavation, Travis AFB is required to backfill the excavation voids with clean soil.
 This removes the potential for exposure to surface soil contaminants.
 If there is any residual contamination at depth, the digging permit process is used to ensure that future industrial activities or construction projects either do not disturb the contaminated subsurface soil or that the base takes other appropriate safety measures.
 The NEWIOU ROD does not require backfilling or other mitigation at sites SD001 and SD033 which are sediment sites.

 In 2002 and 2003, Travis AFB conducted soil cleanup actions at four of the five ERP sites that are addressed in the WABOU ROD.
 They are LF008, RW013, SS041, and SD042.
-All four actions achieved cleanup levels allowing for unlimited use and unrestricted exposure, so there is no residual contamination at depth that requires the implementation of LUCs.
+All four actions achieved cleanup levels that allow for unlimited use and unrestricted exposure, so there is no residual contamination at depth that requires the implementation of LUCs.
 The LF008 soil remedial action is described in detail in the Remedial Action Report for Soil Remedial Action at Site LF008 (Shaw Environmental and Infrastructure [E&I], 2004).
-The RW013 soil remedial action is described in detail in the Remedial Action Report for Soil Remedial Actions at Site RW013 (Environmental Corporation [ECC], 2003).
-The SS041 soil remedial action is described in detail in the Remotial Action Report for Soil Remedial Actions at Site SS041 (ECC, 2003).
-The SD042 soil remedial action is described in detail action is described in detail action for Soil Remedial Action Report for Soil Remedial Action Report for Soil State SS041 (ECC, 2003).
-The SD042 soil remedial action is described in detail action for Soil Remedial Action Report for Soil Remedial Action Repo
+The RW013 soil remedial action is described in detail in the Remedial Action Report for Soil Remedial Actions at Site RW013 (Environmental Chemical Corporation [ECC], 2003).
+The SS041 soil remedial action is described in detail in the Remedial Action Report for Soil Remedial Action Report for Soil Site SS041 (ECC, 2003).
+The SD042 soil remedial action is described in detail action is described in detail action for Soil Remedial Action Report for Soil Remedial Action Report for Soil Site SS041 (ECC, 2003).
+The SD042 soil remedial action is described in detail action for Soil Remedial Action Report for Soil Remedial Action Report for Soil Remedial Action Report for Soil Site SS041 (ECC, 2003).
+The SD042 soil remedial action is described in detail action for Soil Remedial Action Report for Soil Remedial Action Report for Soi